GrantMoe/DSI-Capstone-Project/README.md

 All successful models responded to impending collisions by angling themselves to bounce off walls instead of sticking to them.
 Several successful models employed what could be called strategic crashing; they scrubbed speed before challenging turns by either scraping along or bouncing off of the preceding walls.
 The strategy works only because the simulator doesn't account for collision damage; it isn't a factor in the races being simulated.

 If I wished to stay true to the full-scale race team scenario, I should have chosen a different simulator.
-If I wanted to use the Donkey Gym simulator, I could have reframed the project.
+If I wanted to use the Donkey Gym simulator, I could have re-framed the project.
 As it was, time constraints made either course of action impossible.

 <span id = 'conclusion'></span>
 ## Conclusions  <!--- [^](#toc) -->